bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wishart.md

 **John Wishart** made important contributions to Statistics.

 ### Mathematical Profile (Excerpt):
-* His mother was  Elizabeth Wishart (born in Edinburgh about 1866).
-* Wishart's family moved from Montrose to Perth in Scotland when John was two years old.
 * In 1924, after a recommendation from Whittaker, Wishart was offered a post in University College, London, as assistant to Pearson.
 * Pearson had a project for Wishart to work on and, given that Whittaker had set up his mathematical laboratory in Edinburgh, it was clear why Whittaker's advice on a possible assistant had been sought.
 * Wishart learned a great deal of statistics during his three years with Pearson.